wacncontent/CustomizeTool/removeCommentOutput/articles/traffic-manager/traffic-manager-routing-methods.md

 The following numbered steps correspond to the numbers in Figure 1.

 1. Traffic Manager receives an incoming request from a client through DNS and locates the profile.
 2. The profile contains an ordered list of endpoints.
 Traffic Manager checks which endpoint is first in the list.
-If the endpoint is online (based on the ongoing endpoint monitoring), it will specify that endpoint’s DNS name in the DNS response to the client.
+If the endpoint is online (based on the ongoing endpoint monitoring), it will specify that endpoint's DNS name in the DNS response to the client.
 If the endpoint is offline, Traffic Manager determines the next online endpoint in the list.
 In this example CS-A is offline (unavailable), but CS-B is online (available).
-3. Traffic Manager returns CS-B’s domain name to the client's DNS server, which resolves the domain name to an IP address and sends it to the client.
+3. Traffic Manager returns CS-B's domain name to the client's DNS server, which resolves the domain name to an IP address and sends it to the client.
 4. The client initiates traffic to CS-B.

 ## Round robin traffic routing method